-- → Examine and counter the discrimination that causes some individuals to be denied of get poorer access to power and resources within the current societal structures.
-People's chances in the society depend on their access to power and resources. - → Intersectionality is a useful analytical tool within the framework of activities for migrants with non-normative abilities, since it produces new knowledge about the complexity and diversity that distinguish the meeting of individuals' conception of themselves and others in today's globalised communities and the relation between them. - → The self-image of a Swedish society as welcoming, equal, democratic and open needs to be problematised.
+- Examine and counter the discrimination that causes some individuals to be denied of get poorer access to power and resources within the current societal structures.
+People's chances in the society depend on their access to power and resources. - Intersectionality is a useful analytical tool within the framework of activities for migrants with non-normative abilities, since it produces new

+- The self-image of a Swedish society as welcoming, equal, democratic and open needs to be problematised.
 This view can acquire new dimensions towards a more real and self-critical image which is characterised of the opposite.
-These are important insights that broaden the knowledge production aimed at changing and developing society to the better. - → By implementing the disability rights perspective many obstacles can be prevented and the society function better when it does not exclude certain individuals from various activities purely due to lack of reflection and planning. - → Is a norm critical perspective to focus on which the norms are that causes certain migrants to be excluded or getting limited room for action, as well as no access to establishment provisions. - The authorities have a crucial responsibility that information on the rights of individuals is presented in a manner that individuals can make use of.
-Among other things, this means that translations of written information and documents need to be done and that information is provided through different modes such as various language interpreters, sign language interpreters, the use of a Talking Mat or augmentative and alternative communication, that works for the individual who need the information. - → Earlier provisions are needed for asylum-seekers, including information on migration law regarding family reunification and sustenance requirement, right to individualised support for individuals with non-normative abilities and a clarification on the role of the social services in the municipalities. - → An in-depth survey is needed of how the systems of social rights and migration interact or do not interact int eh individual level, especially concerning the right to support and service for individuals with non-normative abilities. - → Reciprocal integration requires that society create conditions for migrants to participate in the community, spend more resources on education, health and awareness raising activities to open the labour market for both migrants and individuals with non-normative abilities from an individual perspective.
+These are important insights that broaden the knowledge production aimed at changing and developing society to the better. - By implementing the disability rights perspective many obstacles can be prevented and the society function better when it does not exclude certain individuals from various activities purely due to lack of reflection and planning. - Use a norm critical perspective to identify the norms that cause certain migrants to be excluded or getting limited room for action, as well as no access to establishment provisions. - The authorities have a crucial responsibility that information on the rights of individuals is presented in a manner that individuals can make use of.
+Among other things, this means that translations of written information and documents need to be done and that information is provided through different modes such as various language interpreters, sign language interpreters, the use of a Talking Mat or augmentative and alternative communication, that works for the individual who need the information.

-Create conditions for redistribution of resources through governance for the priority of the disability rights perspective, reception and individualised treatment within the framework of the Migration Agency's activities as well implementation of rights.
+- Earlier provisions are needed for asylum-seekers, including information on migration law regarding family reunification and sustenance requirement, right to individualised support for individuals with non-normative abilities and a clarification on the role of the social services in the municipalities. - An in-depth survey is needed of how the systems of social rights and migration interact or do not interact in the individual level, especially concerning the right to support and service for individuals with non-normative abilities. - Reciprocal integration requires that society create conditions for migrants to participate in the community, spend more resources on education, health and awareness raising activities to open the labour market for both migrants and individuals with non-normative abilities from an individual perspective. - Create conditions for redistribution of resources through governance for the priority of the disability rights perspective, reception and individualised treatment within the framework of the Migration Agency's activities as well implementation of rights.